OpenBB-finance/OpenBB/website/content/terminal/reference/funds/search.md

 ---
 title: search
-description: This page provides search features for mutual funds in a selected country based on various selectable fields.
+description: "This page provides search features for mutual funds in a selected country" based on various selectable fields.
 It incorporates features of result sorting and limiting, displayed in either ascending or descending order.
 keywords: